Zhuang people: Festivals

 The Buluotuo Festival is a three-day event that occurs in April during which singing and chanting take place.
+It sometimes parallels with another big festival across Guangxi, namely Sanyuesan.

+Genealogical fabrications and ethnic identity

+Many Zhuang people falsely claimed their paternal ancestors were Han Chinese from Huguang (Hubei and Hunan), Jiangnan who had migrated to Guangxi and Bouyei people in Guizhou also claimed Han Chinese Jiangnan paternal ancestry from Jiangsu.
+Bouyei people (Zhongjia) in Guizhou and Zhuang in Guangxi tried to claim false Han paternal ancestors in order to pass as Han people, with the Bouyei making genealogies with a Han ancestors and claimed their ancestors came from Jiangnan, Hubei and Hunan (Huguang) and Shandong.
+The Zhuang also did this up to the 1950s and claimed their ancestors were northern Han Chinese and made fake genealogies to show it to escape marginalization and discrimination.
+The Communists made the Zhuang self identify as Zhuang and stop pretending to be Han.
+Many ethnic minority Zhuang families in southwest China including that of Tusi chieftains fabricated genealogies claiming their paternal ancestors were northern Han Chinese.
+Zhuang claimed fake Han ancestry in the Anping chiefdom.
+Zhuang adopted Han Chinese style ancestral halls, Han ideas like fang in their lineage rules and fake Han ancestors in their genealogies.

+Cen chiefly family

+The surname Cen is found among the Zhuang Tusi chiefly family who ruled Tusi in Guangxi during the Yuan, Ming and Qing dynasties and they claim patrilineal Han ancestry from Song dynasty general Cen Zhongshu of Zhejiang.

 Religion

 Most Zhuang follow a traditional animist faith known as Moism or Shigongism, which include elements of veneration of forebears.
-The Mo have their own sutra and professional priests known as bumo or mogong who traditionally use chicken bones for divination.
+The Mo have their own sutra and professional priests known as bumo or mogong (bouxmo) who traditionally use chicken bones for divination.
+They may have descended from specialized priestly lineages directly attached to the Zhuang leadership.
+After the imposition of Chinese rule, the Zhuang priesthood lost their connection to the chieftaincy and gradually assumed the role of a ritual specialist in the villages.
 The bumo read scriptures, perform divination, and other rituals to drive away pestilence.
 Their sacred scroll is the Sanqing (three pure ones).
 In Chinese the bumo are known as wushi, spiritual mediums.
 The wupo, in contrast to the bumo, are elderly women considered to be chosen by god, who sing traditional mountain songs.
 The role of the wupo is Zhuang religion has been minimized due to influence from Chinese religious traditions.

 Deities

 The Zhuang religion believes that the world is composed of three aspects: heaven, earth, and water.
-Earth is ruled by the creator god, Baeuqloxdoh (Buluotuo), water by the dragon god, Ngweg, and heaven by the thunder god, Gyaj.
-Baeuqloxdoh's wife, Meh Nangz, the mother goddess, is also worshiped.
+Earth is ruled by the creator god, Baeuqloxdoh (Buluotuo), water by the dragon god, Ngweg (E), and heaven by the thunder god, Gyaj (Jia).
+Baeuqloxdoh's wife, Meh Nangz (Muniang, the mother goddess, is also worshiped.

 Mountains are worshiped in Zhuang culture.
 Between winter and spring, the Zhuang make a trip to the mountains to sing in the Zhuang style, called "hun gamj gok fwen".